Hybrid Breast Reconstruction

 Hybrid Breast Reconstruction, sometimes referred to as “Composite Breast Reconstruction”, provides a solution for rebuilding the breasts with natural living fat combined in a single stage with supplemental breast implants.
 The Hybrid Breast Reconstruction technique gives added size and projection to the new breasts when a single donor site tissue transplant is not enough.
 In women with less body fat, adding a small breast implant beneath the living fat transfer can provide the surgical equivalent of a breast augmentation after mastectomy.

 Hybrid Breast Reconstruction can restore shape and size beyond that of ordinary flap procedures.
-A DIEP, APEX FlapSM, or SGAP breast reconstruction can be combined with a gel or saline filled implant to support volume while providing the softness and natural look of living tissue breast reconstruction.
+A DIEP, APEX FlapSM, SGAP, or TDAP breast reconstruction can be combined with a gel or saline filled implant to support volume while providing the softness and natural look of living tissue breast reconstruction.
 The careful preservation of strength and muscle function, along with the characteristics of modern breast implants completes a “hybrid” combination that can bring outcomes that are not possible with either individual technique.